 There are two DRS zones this year at this circuit with many overtaking opportunities.
 The first DRS detection point will be before Turn 2, with the first DRS activation point after Turn 4.
 The second DRS detection point will be before Turn 18, with the second DRS activation point after Turn 19.

-The white-striped hard tyres (C1), the yellow-striped medium tyres (C2) and the red-striped soft tyres (C3) nominated for this race is the hardest compound tyres in the range of Pirelli tyres.
-This was the same compounds of tyres nominated for Bahrain, Spain, and the Great Britain races.
+The white-striped hard tyres (C2), the yellow-striped medium tyres (C3) and the red-striped soft tyres (C4) nominated for this race is in the middle range of Pirelli tyres.
+This year’s tyres are one step softer than the tyres used at the previous race in Spain and last year at this race.

 What should we look out for this year?